dereuromark/cakephp-setup/docs/Console/Bake.md

 ```

 ## Controller level
-By default it uses compact() to pass down variables.
+By default, it uses compact() to pass down variables.
 Makes debugging them easier in the controller scope.

 ## View level
 A few additional Table class configs can be added to customize field output.

-By default the index pages do not print out the primary key(s).
+By default, the index pages do not print out the primary key(s).
 This is usually irrelevant info and can also be retrieved from the action links if necessary.
 Saves some column space.

 ### Skipping fields